shashanksehrawat27/OnlineAuction/README.md

 # OnlineAuction
-an online bidding system fir vendors to register products and user to bid on it
+an online bidding system for vendors to register products and user to bid on it